Risk review committee mandate

 The Committee is responsible for performing the duties set out below as well as any other duties delegated to the Committee by the Board from time to time.

 The Committee will, on an annual basis, review the Company’s Risk Appetite Statement and related risk control limits and, upon agreement, recommend them to the Board for approval.

 Risk Identification and Assessment

-The Committee will, at least annually, review and assess the reasonableness of:
+The Committee will, at least annually, provide challenge, advice and guidance on the reasonableness of:

 Risk Management Oversight